EdDataScienceEES/Tutorial_loulillelund/MasterREADME/README.md

 </u>Brief Description of Tutorial Repository Contents<u>

-- A Master README file
+- A Master README file (MasterREADME)
-- R script containing code required for the tutorial
+- R script containing code required for the tutorial (R.Script(s))
-- BannerScript used for making subheadings in the script and markdown file.
+- Header script used for making subheadings in the script.
+(R.Script(s))
-- Outputs made in the tutorial
+- Outputs made in the tutorial (e.g. map, histograms, etc.) (Outputs)
-- The csv data file of Orca abundance estimates required to complete the tutorial
+- The csv data file of Orca abundance estimates required to complete the tutorial (Data)
+- Non-markdown files of the tutorial (Tutorial.Files)
+- A markdown file of the tutorial used for making it a website

 The tutorial workflow can be described as:

-1)
+1) Introduction and getting started with the NOAA data
+2) Manipulating the Orca pod abundance dataset
+3) Visualising & understanding the distribution of the Orca abundance data
+4) Making a map of where the Orca pods are found in Alaska, USA
+5) Conducting a 1-way ANOVA
+6) Conclusive remarks

 # tutorial-instructions
 ## Instructions for Tutorial Assignment